stashapp/stash-box/README.md

 Stash-box requires access to a postgres database server.
 When stash-box is first run, or when it cannot find a configuration file (defaulting to `stashdb-config.yml` in the current working directory), then it generates a new configuration file with a default postgres connection string (`postgres@localhost/stash-box?sslmode=disable`).
 It prints a message indicating that the configuration file is generated, and allows you to adjust the default connection string as needed.

-The database must be created and available before rerunning stash-box.
+The database must be created and available, and `CREATE EXTENSION pg_trgm;` needs to be run by a superuser in the database before rerunning stash-box.
 The schema will be created within the database if it is not already present.

 The `sslmode` parameter is documented in the [pq documentation](https://godoc.org/github.com/lib/pq).
 Use `sslmode=disable` to not use SSL for the database connection.
 The default value is `require`.